rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 Sometimes, we may want a trait to be able to rely on another trait also being implemented wherever our trait is implemented, so that our trait can use the other trait's functionality.
-The required trait is a *super trait* of the trait we're implementing.
+The required trait is a *supertrait* of the trait we're implementing.

 For example, let's say we want to make an `OutlinePrint` trait with an